 NOTE: When an inspection report is likely to involve proprietary information (i.e., given the technical area or other considerations of inspection scope), handling of proprietary information should be discussed at both the entrance and exit meetings.

 Subsequent Contacts or Changes in NRC Position.
 If the NRC's position on an inspection changes after the exit meeting (i.e., an additional finding is identified that was not discussed at the exit meeting), the NRC will conduct an additional exit meeting to discuss that change with the vendor or applicant.
-This additional exit meeting may be satisfied via a phone call with management personnel at the vendor or applicant.
+This additional exit meeting may be satisfied via a phone call or teleconference with management personnel at the vendor or applicant.
 Inspectors will document additional exit meetings in the inspection report.

 Characterization of Vendor or Applicant Response.
 Inspectors will not characterize a vendor or applicant’s exit meeting response.
 If the entity disagrees with an inspection finding, this position may be characterized by the entity in its formal response.